braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 #### Location Targeting

-Customers who are using the _Most Recent Location_ targeting features must upgrade to iOS SDK v3.26.1 which contains updates related to the new _Approximate Location_ feature in iOS 14.
-Even though your app might not target iOS 14, your end users may upgrade their devices which enable this new location accuracy option.
-Apps that do not upgrade to iOS SDK v3.26.1+ will not be able to collect location attributes when the _Approximate Location_ is selected by users on iOS 14 devices.
+Customers who are using the _Most Recent Location_ targeting features must upgrade to at least iOS SDK v3.26.1 which contains updates related to the new _Approximate Location_ feature in iOS 14.

+Even though your app might not target iOS 14, your end users may upgrade their devices which adds this new location accuracy option.
+Apps that do not upgrade to iOS SDK v3.26.1+ will not be able to collect location attributes when users provide their _approximate location_  on iOS 14 devices.

 #### iOS 14 + Xcode 12

 We have released [Beta versions][1] of our upcoming iOS 14 / Xcode 12 compatible SDK.
 Customers who relase Beta versions of their iOS apps with iOS 14 support are encouraged to use Braze's iOS 14 Beta SDK version which includes Xcode 12 compatibility and support for new iOS 14 APIs.

 We will continue to release updates and fixes to future beta releases as Apple continues to release newer versions of iOS 14 beta.
 If you experience any issues or questions related to our iOS 14 compatibility or beta release, please open a new [Github Issue][2].

-Our official iOS 14 compatible SDK will be released shortly after Apple's final iOS 14 beta release, known as the "Golden Master" release.
+Our official iOS 14 compatible SDK will be released shortly after Apple's final iOS 14 beta is released, known as the "Golden Master" release.

 #### IDFA permissions

 Once users upgrade to iOS 14, apps that collect the IDFA advertising ID must use the new iOS 14 APIs to prompt users for IDFA permission.
-Failure to update your code will result in a blank IDFA value (`00000000-0000-0000-0000-000000000000`), similar to when a user declines this new prompt.
+Failure to update your code will result in a blank IDFA value (`00000000-0000-0000-0000-000000000000`), similar to a user declining this new prompt.

 ## iOS 14 Behavior Changes